 As content stops being king, services are likely to take its place.
 Publishers will compete for subscription dollars based not on what articles they allow you to make available, but on what services they allow you to offer built on the corpus of freely available materials.
 It will be interesting to see whether competition in services will be more robust (i.e. affecting prices) than competition in scholarly articles is.
 That was always a big part of the problem with content as king: articles were not fungible.
 One journal's content could never substitute for another's.
 Articles are unique, as are their authors.
 But services are easier to duplicate, except to the degree they are based on patents, but let's not get off on that tangent.

 Open access resources

 There are so many sources for information on this topic.
-Thankfully we have the ability to organize a few here and send you on your way.
-You'll discover others as we will, little by little.
-But assuming you don't want to become an evangelist, but just want to know the basics so that you can take advantage of the enhanced visibility OA provides, the first stop is SPARC.
+If you just want to know the basics, the first stop is SPARC.
 If you really want to dig into resources, I recommend the Open Access Directory.
 And, if you'd like more personalized information, your library is probably your best bet - they likely have a librarian or librarians who can talk with you about OA.
-Libraries have been in the forefront of this revolution for some time.
-They are being joined today by more and more publishers, who are aware the times are changing.
 Many libraries offer services to their institutions' faculty to help them take advantage of options their publishers give them to archive their pre- and post-prints, and to negotiate modifications to their contracts that allow for archiving if the publisher does not allow it by policy.
 You can determine what most publishers' policies are regarding open access at Sherpa's RoMeo site.

 Public access requirements